A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Introduction

 \section{Introduction}

 Graphs are data structures that allow a flexible representation of entities and their relationships as nodes and edges, respectively.
 Currently, the leading technology for learning from graph data is Graph Neural Networks (GNNs) \citep{BACCIU2020}.
-Since their inception in convolutional \citep{Micheli} or recursive \citep{Scarselli09} form, GNNs have shown promising results in a variety of applications.
+Since their inception in convolutional \citep{Micheli} or recursive \citep{Scarselli09} form, GNNs have shown promising results in a variety of applications, including drug discovery \citep{gilmer2017} and repurposing \citep{tetc2023}, protein-protein networks \citep{bmc2025}, recommender systems \citep{Wang2019}, and code analysis \citep{zhou2019}.
 The strength of GNNs lies in their ability of learning graph representations adaptively from data without needing feature engineering.
-However, as their adoption becomes widespread, so does the necessity of making their predictive mechanisms transparent to stakeholders and end-users, allowing informed decision-making in alignment with current legal and ethical standards, such as the European Union's General Data Protection Regulation (GDPR) \citep{goodman2016eu}, and to support the scientific discovery process \citep{XAIDrugDiscovery}.
+However, as their adoption becomes widespread, so does the necessity of making their predictive mechanisms transparent to stakeholders and end-users, allowing informed decision-making in alignment with current legal and ethical standards --- such as the European Union's General Data Protection Regulation (GDPR) \citep{goodman2016eu} --- and to support the scientific discovery process \citep{XAIDrugDiscovery}.

+To contribute to this objective, different eXplainable Artificial Intelligence (XAI) techniques for graph data, also known as \emph{graph explainers}, have been developed \citep{TaxSurvey, survey2XAI} to elucidate GNN predictions.
+In graph classification tasks, where GNNs learn to map entire graphs to discrete classes, an explanation corresponds to one or more subgraphs that drive the GNN prediction towards the correct class.
+Graph explainers try to identify these explanations by deriving real-valued importance scores for the graph components (typically nodes, but also edges or features), which can be thresholded to recover possible explanatory substructures \citep{XAI2024}.
+Accordingly, careful, standardized evaluation is indispensable to verify that the extracted subgraphs are aligned with the GNN's decision process through reproducible comparisons across methods, ideally on benchmarks with ground-truth motifs.